Many 40+ women like to cover their upper arms.

 bell sleeve

-The bell sleeve top, a long sleeve that is fitted from shoulder to elbow and flared from elbow onwards.
+The bell sleeve blouse, is a long sleeve that is fitted from shoulder to elbow and flared out at the bottom of the arms.

 batwing sleeve

-The batwing sleeve top, a long sleeve with a deep armhole, tapering towards the wrist.
+The batwing sleeve top, a long or mid-length sleeve with a deep armhole, tapering towards the wrist or elbow.
 The top below is available is super airy and available in all kinds of colors and prints.
-Reviewers say the style below is good to wear with high waisted jeans or pants.
+Reviewers say they have this top in multiple colors.

-Recreate her outfit with this similar blouse, jeans and loafers.
+Recreate her outfit with this similar top (another option here), wide pants, booties and necklace.

 butterfly sleeve